freekh/deputy/README.rst

 Installation
 ==============
-NOW: run sbt, compile then add this folder on the PATH
+RIGHT NOW: compile using sbt then add this folder on the PATH

 COMING: Install `conscript`_ and then do:

 .. code-block:: bash

-   cs freekh/deputy
+   #WILL NOT WORK: cs freekh/deputy

 Getting started
 ================